Mithgol/node-fidonet-jam/README.md

 ### decodeHeader(header, options)

-Uses the encoding (determined by `.encodingFromHeader(header)`) to decode strings from the Buffer properties of the header.
+Uses the encoding (determined by `.encodingFromHeader(header)`) to decode strings from the Buffer properties of the header's Subfields.

 * If `.encodingFromHeader` returns `null`, `options.defaultEncoding` is used.